 - damaged cartilage, meniscus, ligaments or tendons

-- sports-related knee injuries, such as sprains, torn ligaments and torn tendons
+- sports-related knee injuries, such as sprains and torn ligaments, cartilage, or tendons

 - bone fractures that may not be visible on x-rays and other imaging tests

 - damage from arthritis

 - build-up of fluid in the knee joint

 - tumors (primary tumors and metastases) involving bones and joints